-An hour or so after I’d gotten up and started puttering around the kitchen for food, Scott startled the living shit out of me as payback for my earlier scare and laughed his dead ass off when I screamed louder than Erik.
+An hour or so after I’d gotten up and started puttering around the kitchen for food, Scott startled the living shit out of me as payback for my earlier scare and laughed his dead ass off when I screamed.
 “You’re right, that never, ever gets old,” he managed out between his snickering.
 This morning, he was dressed all in black and was wearing a black beanie, black tennis shoes, and a dark hoodie, looking like he about to attend a grifter’s funeral.

 “Shut up,” I grumbled, and yawned.
 “You look like a hobo.
 Isn’t it the ass-crack of dawn?
 You shouldn’t be up.”

 “I’m supposed to drive you to your thing,” he informed me, plopping his butt onto one of the kitchen counters.
-“Marc and Miri are taking Erik to the school so they can pull him out of classes for a bit, then stopping by the firm, then heading back.
+“Marc and Miri are taking Erik to the Academy so they can pull him out of classes for a bit, then stopping by the firm, then heading back.
 They should be home by the time your butt-thing is done.”

 I stared at him for a few seconds to express my displeasure at this announcement.
 “My butt thing?”

 Scott shrugged and adjusted his beanie on his head.
 “Yeah, you know, the thing with the other blood bags where you all go and complain about society, and talk about how lame having a heartbeat is and what a chore it is to be alive, and how you wish the whole world would just die already, and wonder why nobody wants to fornicate with you, and line up in a line so you can sniff each other’s rumps?”

 I stared at him some more.
 I had just barely woken up, and it was hard to follow his train of thought.
 It was at least as scattered as mine.
 “School?
 I have to go to school?
 Today?”